Pratik1968/JWTAuth/readme.md

-Contributing
+## Contributing

   Contributions are welcome!
 Feel free to open an issue or submit a pull request.
-License

-This project is licensed under the MIT License.